-Overview: The Reconnecting South Park Project has been awarded \$1.6 million by the Reconnecting Communities Pilot Program.
+The Reconnecting South Park Project has been awarded \$1.6 million by the Reconnecting Communities Pilot Program at the Department of Transportation.
 The funding will be used to remove or restructure SR-99 where it cuts through the South Park neighborhood of Seattle, interrupting local roads and connectivity.
 This project will accommodate local travel and improve accessibility.